1.3.1 According to the unidirectional thermodynamics.

-In a simple way to put the matter, it may be said that entropy indicates the probability of the condition of a system (which may be an animal, a plant), to procede from order to disorder, from usefulness to uselessness, towards a degraded condition, and eventually to the death.
+In a simple way to put the matter, it may be said that entropy indicates the probability of the condition of an organism (which may be an animal, a seed, a plant), to procede from order to disorder, from usefulness to uselessness, towards a degraded condition, and eventually to the death.

-A probability which tends to grow, but which, in a single system, may also decrease, thanks to exchanges with the environment, at the expense of it.
+A probability which tends to grow, but which, in a single organism, may also decrease, thanks to exchanges with the environment, at the expense of it.

-Each exchange with the environment, meant to decrease entropy in a system, in contrast with its trend, involves degradation of the energy, available in useful form, outside of that system.
+Each exchange with the environment, meant to decrease entropy in an organism, in contrast with its trend, involves degradation of the energy, available in useful form, outside of that organism.